Chappaquiddick Island: Population

-As of the census of 2010, there were 179 people residing on the island.
-The racial makeup was 93.3% White, 1.7% African American, 0.6% Native American, 0.6% Asian, and 1.7% from two or more races.
-Hispanic or Latino of any race were 2.2% of the population.
+The 2020 census reported 253 residents on Chappaquiddick, up from 179 in 2010.
+The racial makeup was 92% White, 1% Native American, 1% Asian, and 4% from two or more races.
+Hispanic or Latino of any race were 1% of the population.

 Socially, its residents form a tight-knit community and see themselves as distinctly separate from the rest of Edgartown.
 Longtime residents speak of "going to the mainland" when they travel to Edgartown and of "going to America" when (for example) they travel to Boston or Cape Cod.

 Access to the island is served by privately owned barge-like ferries named the On Time II and On Time III which shuttle pedestrians, bicycles, and up to three cars at a time between Chappaquiddick and Edgartown, on Martha's Vineyard.
 Two ferries run during the summer months and one during the off-season.
-Oversand access is possible with four-wheel drive vehicles on the south shore when the islands are connected and conditions permit.
+Overland access is possible with four-wheel drive vehicles and on foot on the south shore when the islands are connected and conditions permit.

 Ted Kennedy incident

 Chappaquiddick Island gained international attention on July 19, 1969, when the body of Mary Jo Kopechne was discovered inside an overturned Oldsmobile 88 off Dike Bridge in Poucha Pond.
 The car belonged to U.S. Senator Ted Kennedy, who claimed that he had taken a wrong turn and accidentally driven it off a bridge late the previous night.
 He did not report the accident to the police for ten hours.
 A January 1970 judicial inquest into Kopechne's death found that Kennedy's turn toward the bridge was intentional, and he operated his car in a manner "at least negligent and possibly reckless".
 A grand jury investigation was held in April 1970; no indictments were issued.
 Dike Bridge was closed until 1995.
-In 2017, a film based on the incident was released with many scenes filmed on Chappaquiddick itself and in Edgartown.
+In 2017, a film based on the incident was released, with many scenes filmed on Chappaquiddick itself and in Edgartown.